100 Notable alumni of

 -

-Władysław Bartoszewski was a Polish politician, social activist, journalist, writer and historian.
+Władysław Bartoszewski was a Polish professor of History, politician, social activist, journalist, writer, historian and insurgent.
 A former Auschwitz concentration camp prisoner, he was a World War II resistance fighter as part of the Polish underground and participated in the Warsaw Uprising.
-After the war he was persecuted and imprisoned by the communist Polish People's Republic due to his membership in the Home Army (Armia Krajowa, AK) and opposition activity.
+After the war he was persecuted and imprisoned by the ruling Polish United Workers' Party (PZPR) of the Polish People's Republic regime due to his membership in the Home Army (Armia Krajowa, AK) and opposition activity.

 -